kairi003/PicrewRecipes/README.md

 - Save recipes with overwrite
 - Save recipes as other names
 - Reset state
-- Froce PC View mode (toggle at context mune)
+- Force PC View mode (toggle at context mune)